Grille/BinaryView/README.md

 * Easy compresion/decompresion of section or whole stram with Deflate
 * Support ISerializable, Warning size is usually pretty bloated in comparision to generic and native functions!
 * Customizable list-length prefixes and string char size
+* Separate support for byte and bit endianness
 <br>

 ## Warning